Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to

-4. The case of GOE and $m=1$:\\ In the case of GOE without superposition, it can be observed from Tables \ref{Table: GOE_DimEffectTable}, \ref{Table: COEAndGOEDimAnalysistable}, and Fig.~\ref{fig: DimAnalysis_COE_GOE} that the observed values of $\beta'$ for spacings remain almost the same, except for some cases where they differ by $\pm 1$ or in some rare cases $\pm 2$ as we increase $N$ from $1000$ to $55000$ for a given $k$.
+4. The case of GOE and $m=1$:\\ In the case of GOE without superposition, it can be observed from Table~\ref{Table: COEAndGOEDimAnalysistable} and Fig.~\ref{fig: DimAnalysis_COE_GOE} (or the dimensional analysis table for $m=1$ case of GOE from the supplementary material \cite{supplementry2025}) that the observed values of $\beta'$ for spacing distributions remain almost the same, except for some cases where they differ by $\pm 1$ or in some rare cases $\pm 2$ as we increase $N$ from $1000$ to $55000$ for a given $k$.
 Here, $n=300$ for each $N$ and given $k$.
-For the corresponding case of the HOSR, $\beta'$ increases with $N$ for a given $k$.
-But, it appears to be tending towards that of the corresponding value for the HOS.
-Comparing both spacings and spacing ratios, we find that the values of $\beta'$ are the same up to $k=3$, and after $k\geq 4$, they start deviating from each other.
+For the corresponding case of the HOSR distribution, $\beta'$ increases with $N$ for a given $k$.
+But, it appears to be tending towards that of the corresponding value of the HOSR of COE.
+Comparing both spacing and spacing ratio distributions, we find that the values of $\beta'$ are the same up to $k=3$, and after $k\geq 4$, they start deviating from each other.
 As $k$ increases, the deviation also increases for given $N$.
-The observed values of $\beta'$ match the predicted values according to Eq. (\ref{Eq:ScalingRelation1}) up to $k=3$ and $k=7$ for both spacings and spacing ratios, respectively.
-And, for ratios, this agreement increases with $N$ for $k\geq 7$.\\
+The observed values of $\beta'$ match the predicted values according to Eq.~(\ref{Eq:ScalingRelation1}) up to $k=3$ and $k=7$ for the distributions of spacing and spacing ratio, respectively.
+And for ratio, this agreement increases with $N$ beyond $k\geq 7$.\\